hkustDB/CROWN/experiments/README.md

 ```

 #### Result
 Each spec file has a `spec.query.name` configuration.
 All the execution results are stored at the path `experiments/log/result/{spec.query.name}/{task_name}.txt`.
 The result of the aforementioned `task3` in `parallelism.spec` will be stored at `experiments/log/result/parallelism/task3.txt`.
-The script will write a '-1' in the result file for those failed or timed out executions.
+The script will write a '-1' in the result file for those failed or timed-out executions.

 #### 6.Plotting
 You can use the `experiments/plot.sh` script to plot all the figures at once.